-Back in February, I found out that I had been selected for the ASICS FrontRunner team for the United Kingdom.
+Back in February 2017, I found out that I had been selected for the ASICS FrontRunner team for the United Kingdom.
 I applied in January, having seen adverts on Facebook and Instagram, and in all honesty I wasn’t fully sure I could apply.
-I had seen incredible photos and running stories from other European FrontRunners and I wasn’t sure I was ‘good’ enough, however in the interests of pursuing my running dreams I gave the application a go and had everything crossed.
+I had seen incredible photos and running stories from other European FrontRunners and I wasn’t convinced I was ‘good’ enough, however I gave the application a go and had everything crossed.

 When I hadn’t heard back, I assumed I had been unsuccessful.
 One evening after a terrible day at work and two exhausting Zumba classes I came home to find an email related to my application waiting in my inbox.
 I said to myself it would only be a generic rejection and I vowed not make my day worse by opening it.